tracer-x/TracerX-examples/README.md

   `make test-join`

-- For running Tracer-X KLEE with `count.c`, a larger example to test the subsumption ability of Tracer-X KLEE with `klee_join`.
+- Make `test-count` and `test-sum` targets are for running Tracer-X KLEE with larger examples to test the subsumption ability using `klee_join`.
+Run, e.g.:

   `make test-count`